umhau/umhau.github.io/_posts/2020-11-14-throttle-a-xen-vcpu.md

 ### what's a domain?

-Xen likes to talk about 'domains': `dom0`, `domU`, etc. There's probably some interesting details buried in the theory behind it, but the essence of the matter is that `dom0` is the guest virtual machine that manages the hypervisor, and `domu` refers to virtual machines spun up by the user.
+Xen likes to talk about 'domains': `dom0`, `domU`, etc. There's probably some interesting details buried in the theory behind it, but the essence of the matter is that `dom0` is the guest virtual machine that manages the hypervisor, and `domU` refers to virtual machines spun up by the user.

 ![](https://raw.githubusercontent.com/umhau/umhau.github.io/master/images/hypervisor-memory-usage-bare-metal-OS.png)